osisoft/OMF-Developer-Companion-Guide/docs/OMF_Before.rst

 d.
 Create links between:

    i.
 Root node and OMF assets created from static type definitions. ii.
-OMF assets created frorm statici type definitions (parent/child). iii.
+OMF assets created from static type definitions (parent/child). iii.
 OMF assets created from static OMF type definitions and OMF containers created from dynamic type definitions.

 e.
 Send time-series values to the containers.
 These will be sent to the PI Connector Relay ingress